cramjaco/Chesapeake_Mainstem_2019_Fractions_Analysis/ScratchNotebooks/PerMMtoPerMicron.md

 Figure S23, all, bottomNS.png, oxyclineNS.png, surfaceNS.png -- OstensiblyFree.Rmd; (Resaved)

 I need to comment the code so that when I define something as /L/mm, I clarify in the comments that the units are wrong.
+Actually, it turns out that we devide by bin width when plotting happens and not before.
+So things are correct as written.

 I need to update the text in two places.